trevormil/bitbadges-docs/for-developers/authenticating-with-bitbadges/verification/README.md

 -   Any stateful data (e.g. handling sessions or checking nonces or preventing replay attacks or phishing attacks or flash ownership attacks)
 -   Does not handle sessions or check any session information
 -   The content of the challenge message is not checked by default except for well-formedness.
 You should assume the content may be manipulated and check it matches your desired auth details every time.
 Consider using the **expectedChallengeParams** options to help you.
--   Does not check if **secret.createdBy** is the expected issuer (we check that they validly issued the secret with correct signatures, but only you know who this is supposed to be).
+-   Does not check if **attestation.createdBy** is the expected issuer (we check that they validly issued the attestation with correct signatures, but only you know who this is supposed to be).
--   Does not check the content of the secret messages or anything else about the secrets
+-   Does not check the content of the attestation messages or anything else about the attestations

 **Phished Signature Attacks**